nakibabedin/nakibabedin/README.md

 ### Hi there 👋

 My name is Nakib Abedin and I go to Stuyvesant High School.
-My goal is to become a Software Engineer in the future!
+My goal is to become a Software Engineer!

 Languages I Know: Python, Java (at a basic level), NetLogo, Scheme